-Convenor of Poetic Folk, Arch Bishop. who conducts the friendliest poetry and folk group in Sydney's west has advised that for the time being, the group will meet every few months, on dates to be advised.
+Convenor of Poetic Folk, Arch Bishop, who conducts the friendliest poetry and folk group in Sydney's west has advised that for the time being, the group will meet every few months, on dates to be advised.
 The next get-together is scheduled for 29th May at Arch's place, 24 Finisterre Ave., Whalan NSW.
-Bring Well known Qld Bush Poet Roy Briggs a plate, a poem, your instrument and your voice and join in the fun from 7.30pm.
+Bring Well known Old Bush Poet Roy Briggs a plate, a poem, your instrument and your voice and join in the fun from 7.30pm.
 For further details ring "Arch" 02 9625 7245.

-Live Poets' Society of Great Lakes / Manning Valley is a small group of poetry enthusiasts, interested in writing, reciting and appreciating poetry, who meet monthly in the warmth of private homes.
+Live Poets' Society of Great Lakes / poetry enthusiasts, interested in writing, meet monthly in the warmth of private homes.
 Their next meetings are as follows: Monday 22nd March, 1999 at 7.30 pm at 15 Minnibah Crescent, Forster - poetry theme - "Transport".